 Based on vivid colours, the bird has many different names like “Naorang” in Hindi, “Shumcha” in Bengali, Hariyo in Gujarati.
 It is also called 6 O’clock bird as it is most active at this time in the morning.
 In Tamil it is known as “Kaachul“, in Telugu “Polanki pitta, Ponnangi pitta“.

 Our area falls in the foothills of Himalayas.
 Lots of these birds can be heard in the summer mornings.
+The bird visits our areas during the height of summers season.
+They nest here.
 I also was lucky to spot and photograph this bird.

 color shades of this bird is too lovely !

 It has in all seven different colours.
 Thanks